sam-hatley/Getting-and-Cleaning-Data-Course-Project/README.md

 sub_train <- read.table("./data/train/subject_train.txt")
 ```

+#### Labeling the data

 At this point, we have six data frames with the raw data.
 I also want to import _features.txt_ to add context to the data and make it easier to work with down the line.
 This labels our data, and the names they've given us are descriptive enough to tell what kind of data we're looking at and it's purpose- the labels aren't _pretty_, but that's not a requirement here.

 ```R
 feats <- read.table("./data/features.txt",col.names = c("id","feature"))
 ```
+Normally, I'd try to accomplish this stepwise, but it made far mor sense to do this when we began to import the data, rather than after we'd already selected what variables we needed, as we'll rely on the labels to do so!

 Just to be certain we're clear that these tables will actually align, it's worth checking the dimensions of each:
 ```